qinahros27/company-database/README.md

 ## Requirements

-Write the queries to perform these following actions:
+The queries to perform these following actions:

 In file `createDatabase.sql`, provide the following querries: